 Luis Lopez-Maldonado is a Xicanx poeta, playwright, dancer, choreographer, and educator, born & raised in Southern California; fourth child of immigrant Mexican parents.
 He earned a Bachelor of Arts degree from the University of California Riverside, majoring in Creative Writing & Dance.
 He also earned a Master of Arts degree in Dance from Florida State University, and a Master of Fine Arts degree in Creative Writing from the University of Notre Dame.
-He will be applying to PhD programs in the fall of 2018.

 Luis marries poetry & dance to create fresh & provocative art dealing with race, displacement, gender, sex, feminism, terrorism, externalism, & masculism, & everything in-between those themes.
 He does not apologize.
 He does not conform.
 He uses his voice to inspire others in hopes that they too will one day use their voices to shed light on the world.
 Luis identifies as bisexual, gay, lesbian, gender neutral, gender queer, and gender fluid, among others!